zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

                  * - | ``amount``
                      | decimal
-                   - The amount in EURO that was paid with this gift card.
+                   - The amount in EUR that was paid with this gift card.

                  * - | ``voucherNumber``
                      | string